Tillerson raises prospect of Venezuela military ouster of Maduro

 “Maduro should get back to his constitution and follow it,” Tillerson said.
 “And then, if he is not re-elected by the people, so be it.”

-“Then, if the kitchen gets a little too hot for him, I am sure that he got some friends over in Cuba that could give him a nice hacienda on the beach and he could have a nice life over there.”
+“Then, if the kitchen gets a little too hot for him, I am sure that he’s got some friends over in Cuba that could give him a nice hacienda on the beach and he could have a nice life over there.”

+Tillerson also took aim at the Cuban government, which he said “disregards their people.”
+U.S.-Cuba tensions have increased with President Donald Trump’s reversal last year of elements of predecessor Barack Obama’s rapprochement with America’s Cold War foe.

+Tillerson said that Cuba “has an opportunity, in their own transfer of power from decades of the Castro regime, to take a new direction.”

+It was a reference to plans for Raul Castro to hand over the presidency to a successor later this year, although he is set to retain the influential post of Communist Party chief.

-Reporting By Matt Spetalnick, David Brunnstrom and Jon Herskovitz, writing by Matt Spetalnick; Editing by Alistair Bell
+Additional reporting by Matt Spetalnick and David Brunnstrom in Washington; Writing by Matt Spetalnick; Editing by Alistair Bell and Peter Cooney